-We had fun using this unique ingredient in this syrup.
+We had fun using this unique ingredient, Aronia Berries, in this syrup.

 We grew up in the Midwest with relatives who loved to explore the many parks, country roads and outdoor spaces that are just minutes away.
-One of the earliest memories of outdoor adventures is of walking down a country road gathering wild fruit like wild plums, mulberries and choke cherries to be used in homemade jams and occasionally some homemade hootch!
+One of the earliest memories of outdoor adventures is of walking down a country road gathering wild fruit.
+These were wild plums, mulberries and choke cherries to be used in homemade jams and occasionally some homemade hootch!

 The jams made from our wild fruits were delicious and were what both of us grew up eating on our PB&J’s until we went to college.
 These jams were delicious, a wonderful combination of tart and sweet, and those flavors have stuck with us.